 If you want to store locations as polygons, you will need to store the entire shape, as well as the floor.
 We advise you to store a serialized GeoJSON geometry.
 To create the geometry, you will probably need a more advanced editor than just a click on the map.
 Mapwize is built on top of Mapbox and therefore using mapbox-gl-draw is probably a good option.

 When you want to display locations, you can integrate Mapwize SDK (core or UI depending on your needs) and overlay your locations with the provided APIs.

 The simplest way to display point locations is to use Mapwize Markers, available in all SDKs.
-Simply create Mapwize Markers with the latitude, longitude, floor and style that you want and add them to the map.
+Simply create Mapwize Markers with the latitude, longitude, floor, and style that you want and add them to the map.
 The SDK will take care of rendering them and display them on the right floor.
 Markers with floor=null will always be displayed.

-If the number of locations to be displayed becomes large, or if you want to have even more control on the rendering, we advise you to use the solutions provided by Mapbox and create a data source and a data layer.
+If the number of locations to be displayed becomes large, or if you want to have even more control over the rendering, we advise you to use the solutions provided by Mapbox and create a data source and a data layer.
 It's a bit more work but the possibilities are endless.

 If you want to display polygons on the map, you could use the Mapbox annotations but you will probably want to look at the data source and data layers as well.

 To compute directions from one point to another, you can use your latitude, longitude, floor points directly in the API.
 However, you will need to specify the venue in which each point is.
 At the moment, getting directions between different venues is not supported, and the venue a point belongs to is not detected automatically.